"Will You Find These Shortcuts?" A Protocol for Evaluating the Faithfulness of Input Salience Methods for Text Classification: Results

-\paragraph{\textsc{ig} performance does not improve much with increasing number of steps.} Increasing the number of interpolation steps from 100 to 1000 does not result in a significant improvement for LSTM models.
-Also for BERT, the precision numbers improve only for the \textit{tic} shortcuts and only when probabilities are used (last two rows in Tab.~\ref{tab:results:ig}).
-Another observation to make is the similarity of the scores between the \textsc{g}x\textsc{i} and \textsc{ig} when using the zero baseline (\circleo in Tab.~\ref{tab:results:ig}): this means that there is no difference between taking a single or 100(0) steps from the zero baseline.
+\paragraph{\textsc{ig} performance does not improve much with more steps.} Increasing the number of interpolation steps from 100 to 1000 does not result in a significant improvement for LSTM models.
+Also for BERT, the precision numbers improve only for the \textit{tic} shortcuts and only when probabilities are used (last two rows in Tab.~\ref{tab:results:ig} and~\ref{tab:results:ig_r}).
+The similarity of the scores between the \textsc{g}x\textsc{i} and \textsc{ig} when using the zero baseline (\circleo in Tab.~\ref{tab:results:ig} and~\ref{tab:results:ig_r}) indicates that there is no difference between taking a single or 100(0) steps from the zero baseline.